scinftist/EIP-draft_ERC721FancyMint/EIP-draft_ERC721FancyMint.md

 # Specification
 1. `maxSupply` is desired number of token that we want to mint
-2. `preOwner` is the address that all tokens will be transfered to
+2. `preOwner` is the address that all tokens will be transferred to

 ## Interface

-* this interface is needed for Enumarable extension (`IERC721Enumarable`) of this contract.
+* this interface is needed for Enumerable extension (`IERC721Enumarable`) of this contract.

 ```
 // get the preOwner of a tokens